Forecasting Sparse Movement Speed of Urban Road Networks with Nonstationary Temporal Matrix Factorization: Nonstationary Temporal Matrix Factorization

-In our implementation, we consider a rolling forecasting scheme for spatiotemporal traffic states data.
-We denote the incremental data at the $s$th rolling forecasting with the time horizon $\delta$ by $\boldsymbol{Y}_{s}\in\mathbb{R}^{N\times (T+(s-1)\cdot\delta)}$.
-NoTMF can process the entire data at once but it is impractical to accommodate data arriving sequentially.
-Therefore, we take into account the dictionary learning with fixed spatial factor matrix (also examined in \cite{gultekin2018online}).
-Such a collection of spatial factors enables the system to reformat the incremental sparse data to lower-dimensional temporal factors.
-In each rolling scheme, we first learn temporal factor matrix through conjugate gradient method, which is computationally efficient.
-Then we update the coefficient matrix accordingly for capturing time-evolving patterns.
-Algorithm~\ref{forecast_algo} shows the whole scheme of rolling forecasting on the multivariate traffic states data.
+When performing rolling forecasting on sparse movement speed data, we denote the incremental data at the $\kappa$-th rolling forecasting with the time horizon $\delta$ by $\boldsymbol{Y}_{\kappa}\in\mathbb{R}^{N\times (T+(\kappa-1)\cdot\delta)}$.
+NoTMF can process the entire data at once, but it is impractical to accommodate data arriving sequentially.
+Thus, we take into account the dictionary learning with a fixed spatial factor matrix (also examined by \cite{gultekin2018online}).
+Such a collection of spatial factors enables the system to transform the incremental movement data to lower-dimensional temporal factors.
+At each rolling time, we first learn the temporal factor matrix through the conjugate gradient method.
+Then we update the coefficient matrix accordingly to capture time-evolving patterns.
+Algorithm~\ref{rolling_forecast_algo} shows the implementation of rolling forecasting on the sparse movement speed data.